middletond/dmco/_posts/2018-10-16-can-artists-be-engineers.md

 Creative ecstasy is also a very real component of engineering.
 But, it is not *all* of engineering.
 More seasoned technicians will tell you that the real shit is what happens *before* and *after* the nucleus of raw creation.
 It is about the surprisingly immense power of truly careful planning, and truly thorough testing.
 It is about how trust in your tools and the data they provide can achieve things unimaginable by your creative impulse alone.
 By quietly and persistently seeking what is actually true, and then ceding ourselves to it completely, we extend our reach dramatically.

 It has taken me years of on-the-job learning to begin to understand these things.
+It has taken even longer to begin to be driven by them.
 Despite sharing a core of creativity, engineering is different than art in crucial ways.
 But, it offers its own rewards.
 It has its own deep beauty.
 It has its own potent highs.
 One simply must be patient, careful, and quiet enough to notice them.

 <div class="divider">&nbsp;</div>